There is considerable debate about whether to use vinyl printing or screen printing for t-shirts. Although both methods offer high-quality

 But it does not arrive without its flaws:

-The resolution is not high: for high definition prints, screen printing is not recommended due to limited resolution.
+The resolution is not high: screen printing is not recommended for high-definition prints due to limited resolution.

 Vinyl Printing Pros & Cons